davidjosearaujo/davidjosearaujo.github.io/content/projects.md

 ---
-title: "Projects"
+title: "Projects 🛠"
 date: 2023-05-11T21:20:59+01:00
 draft: false
 ---

-# Personal
+# Personal 😎

-This are some of the projects I've worked on my spare time, they are also the ones I had the most fun developing. :winking_face_with_tongue:
+This are some of the projects I've worked on my spare time, they are also the ones I had the most fun developing.

 #### EPHScores